mainwp/mainwp-child/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.1.5 - 9-12-16 =
+* Fixed: Incompatibility with the new version of the iThemes Security version
+* Added: Support for the new iThemes Security features
+* Added: Support for the new WP Rocket features
+* Added: "Currently connected to" check in the Server Information
+* Fixed: PHP Notice
+* Removed: Unnecesary checks in the Server Information page

 = 3.1.4 - 5-9-16 =
 * Updated: function execute_snippet() extracted to a separate file